Definition

 Benefits and challenges of vertical clouds

 Cloud computing, in general, offers numerous benefits, such as increased scalability and on-demand access to resources.
-Cloud services also reduce the need for organizations to invest in on-premises software and hardware, and offer a flexible, pay-as-you-go pricing model.
+Cloud services also reduce the need for organizations to invest in on-premises software and hardware and offer a flexible, pay-as-you-go pricing model.
+However, these offers are generalized and meant to fit most enterprises.

 Vertical clouds deliver these same benefits, as well as industry-specific features and services.

-Additionally, because some vertical cloud providers focus only on one industry, they can offer support services that are more specifically tailored to users' needs.
+Additionally, because some vertical cloud providers focus only on one specific industry, they can offer support services that are tailored to users' needs.
+Top benefits of industry cloud platforms include the following:

 Examples of vertical cloud services

-This was last updated in October 2021
+This was last updated in April 2024

 Continue Reading About vertical cloud